Polar-Ted/Voron-V0-Display-on-CANBUS/README.md

 ## Wiring Diagram

   Note: The MCP2551 does not have 120 ohm resistors.
 If this is the only device on your CANBUS you will need to wire a 120 ohm resistor between CANH and CANL at the MCP2551 connector.
+You CANBUS should measure 60 ohms between CAN H and CAN L with all the devices connected. ( measure while powered off)

 ![Wiring](Images/V0Display_CAN_Wiring.jpg)